OWASP/www-chapter-germany/stammtische/hamburg/index.md

 ### 73\.
 Stammtisch 16.7.2025

-This is our 15th anniversay meeting!
+This is our 15th anniversary meeting!

 - Speakers:
   - Susanna Cox (remotely)